 What is the Afterschool STEM Mentoring Fellowship Program?

-Begun in Fall 2010, the New York Academy of Sciences Afterschool STEM Mentoring program recruits graduate and postdoctoral students from New York City-area universities to volunteer to teach one afternoon a week in underserved 4th through 8th grade afterschool classrooms at organizations like the YMCA and the Boys and Girls Clubs.
-Mentors can choose to teach genetics, human body systems, space science, earth science, robotics, or math and can receive an Academy Fellow Teaching Credential for completing a semester of teaching and training.
+Begun in Fall 2010, the New York Academy of Sciences Afterschool STEM Mentoring program recruits graduate and postdoctoral students from universities New York City, Newark, and Upstate New York to volunteer to mentor one afternoon a week in underserved 4th through 8th grade afterschool classrooms at organizations like the YMCA and the Boys and Girls Clubs.
+Mentors can choose to teach a variety of curriculum ranging from genetics to space science and can receive an Academy Fellow Teaching Credential for completing a semester of teaching and training.

 How does it work?

 The Academy has partnered with multiple organizations that run networks of afterschool programs.
 In NYC, we have partnered with the Department of Youth and Community Development, a city agency that funds a wide development of neighborhood enrichment programs.
 In Newark, we partner with Citizen Schools, a national nonprofit that recruits volunteers to teach in their afterschool programs.
 Most recently, the Academy has partnered with the State University of New York (SUNY) to launch a pilot program funded by a National Science Foundation grant.

 Graduate students and postdocs apply to be an Academy Fellow and if accepted are assigned to teach in the Spring or Fall.
 Once accepted and assigned, Fellows receive one day of training to learn how to teach a set of lessons in their chosen content area and a separate day of training on youth development and pedagogy.
 Mentors are welcome to work with Academy staff to adapt their lessons to their own interests and resources.